gsegol/disaster-project/README.md

 The project is run in three steps:
 1. Data preparation
-Run: 'python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/disasterdb.db`
+Run: 'python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/database_filename.db`
 disasterdb.db is the output file storing the cleaned data; the name is specified in the command line.
 2. Data classification
-Run: `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+Run: `python train_classifier.py ../data/database_filename.db ../models/model_filename.pkl`
 classifier.pkl is the pickle file storing the trained model; the name is specified in the command line.
 3. Results
-Run: 'python run.py' to display the web app.
+Run: 'python run.py database_filename.db model_filename.pkl' to create the web app.

 ## Results<a name="results"></a>